tomjwells/coti-node-monitoring/README.md

 - Fixing any bugs
 - Configuring alerts (e.g. based on RAM usage, CPU usage, and response times)
-- More sophisticated dashboards that take better advantage of the information specific to Coti nodes
+- More sophisticated dashboards that take better advantage of the unique information available from Coti nodes
 - Monitoring traefik

-If you are interested in contributing to any of these, I would happily take suggestions or code submissions,
+If you are interested in contributing to any of these, I would happily take suggestions or code submissions, or give access to this repository to collaborators.

 # ✨ Credits

 - Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.
-- Credits to all the companies who contribute open-source software, making all this possible for free.
+- Credits to all the organizations who contribute open-source software, making all this possible for free.
 Namely Docker, Grafana and Traefik.

 # STAY COTI